-The Wells County Foundation Announces Grants from Third 2020 Cycle
+The Wells County Foundation Announces Grants from First 2022 Cycle

-The Wells County Foundation, Inc. Board of Directors recently approved grants totaling $93,819 for the third and final grant cycle in 2020.
-A total of 11 grants were awarded as follows:
+The Wells County Foundation, Inc. Board of Directors recently approved grants totaling $48,677 for the first of three grant cycles in 2022.
+A total of 8 grants were awarded as follows:

 The Foundation considers grant proposals three times annually for those agencies seeking funding through the competitive grant process.
 Funding for these grants comes from the unrestricted funds which are administered by the Foundation.
 Donors with broad philanthropic interests find that an unrestricted fund in the community foundation is a simple and flexible way to accomplish their charitable objectives.
 Contributing to an established unrestricted fund, or creating a new unrestricted fund is an excellent way to provide resources for grantmaking and help make a positive difference for the ever-changing needs in Wells County.

 The Wells County Foundation, Inc. is a nonprofit public charity established in 1957 to serve donors, award grants, and provide leadership to improve Wells County forever.
-Grants proposals to be considered for the next cycle are due to the Foundation office by February 15, 2021.
+Grant proposals to be considered for the next cycle are due to the Foundation office by June 15.